ilmedova/ilmedova/README.md

 ###
 <h2>👋 Hi there!</h2>
 <p>
-🎯 Passionate software engineer with over 4 years of experience<br/>
+🎯 Passionate and result-oriented software engineer with over 4 years of experience<br/>
 🚀 Launching into AI: Aspiring Machine Learning Enthusiast fueling my passion on the path to mastery <br/>
 💬 You can reach me via: ilmedovamahri2@gmail.com
 </p>